JosephCW/git-and-merge-conflicts/README.md

 ## Tortoise Git Example

-1. Go to the demo repo and clone the repot onto your machine.
+1. Go to the demo repo and clone the repo onto your machine.
 ![](resources/TG1.png)
 ![](resources/TG2.png)
 2. Next you will create a branch.
 Right click on the folder the repos in and select "Create Branch".
 Name it Branch1 and then press ok.